 8. Remember Me (2010)

 An Allen Coulter (‘Hollywoodland’, ‘House of Cards’) directorial venture, ‘Remember Me’ is a romance-drama starring Robert Pattinson as Tyler and Emilie de Ravin as Alyssa, two young people dealing with incredible losses in their personal lives.
 Her mother was shot to death in a mugging incident in the New City subway, while his brother committed suicide.
 It is through the shared sense of profound grief that the two begin connecting.
 Gradually, it evolves into love.
 When the film originally came out, it received critical praise for the performances of its two lead stars, as well as for Coulter’s direction.
 However, critics were not happy about how the movie had used 9/11 for its climax.
-According to them, the film had already enough melodrama and did not require to turn a national tragedy into a spectacle just to emotionally blackmail its audience.
+According to them, the film already had enough melodrama and was not required to turn a national tragedy into a spectacle just to emotionally blackmail its audience.
 You can catch this film here.

 7. Extremely Loud and Incredibly Close (2011)

 Director Stephen Daldry’s ‘Extremely Loud and Incredibly Close’ follows Oskar Schell (Thomas Horn), a very special but socially challenged nine-year-old boy.
 His father (Tom Hanks) encourages him to interact with others and become more attuned to his surroundings by creating an exploration game for him.
 This game gets him to look for hidden clues and signs for New York’s missing Sixth Borough.
 On 9/11, Oskar’s father is at the World Trade Centre and is killed.
 It deeply affects Oskar, turning him even more reclusive.
-About a year after his father’s death, Oskar finds a key which he believes to be a clue from his father and embarks on a life-altering journey to find the lock that fits the key.
+About a year after his father’s death, Oskar finds a key, which he believes to be a clue from his father, and embarks on a life-altering journey to find the lock that fits the key.
 Watch this film here.

 6. World Trade Center (2006)